-Workaround: Host software should intercept and prevent loads to IA32_BIOS_UPDT_TRIG MSR (79H) during VMX non-root operations.
+Host software should intercept and prevent loads to IA32_BIOS_UPDT_TRIG MSR Workaround: (79H) during VMX non-root operations.
 There are two mechanism that can be used (1) Enabling MSR access protection in the VM-execution controls or (2) Enabling selective MSR protection of IA32_BIOS_UPDT_TRIG MSR.

-Status: For the steppings affected, see the Summary Tables of Changes.
-AP89.
-INVLPG Operation for Large (2M/4M) Pages May be Incomplete under Certain Conditions Problem: The INVLPG instruction may not completely invalidate Translation Lookaside Buffer (TLB) entries for large pages (2M/4M) when both of the following conditions exist:

-Address range of the page being invalidated spans several Memory Type Range Registers (MTRRs) with different memory types specified Range Registers (WIRRS) with different memory types specified INVLPG operation is preceded by a Page Assist Event (Page Fault (#PF) or an access that results in either A or D bits being set in a Page Table Entry (PTE) Implication: Stale translations may remain valid in TLB after a PTE update resulting in unpredictable system behavior.
+AJ88.
+INVLPG Operation for Large (2M/4M) Pages May be Incomplete under Certain Conditions Problem: The INVLPG instruction may not completely invalidate Translation Look-aside Buffer (TLB) entries for large pages (2M/4M) when both of the following conditions exist: Address range of the page being invalidated spans several Memory Type Range Registers (MTRRs) with different memory types specified INVLPG operation is preceded by a Page Assist Event (Page Fault (#PF) or an access that results in either A or D bits being set in a Page Table Entry (PTE)) Implication: Stale translations may remain valid in TLB after a PTE update resulting in unpredictable system behavior.
 Intel has not observed this erratum with any commercially available software.